Q: What is a Referral Service, and why should I consider this option?

 Q: I have an emergency need for a caregiver and your office is closed.
 Is there a way I can contact you?

 Yes.
-Someone from our staff is always on-call to take your calls after normal business hours.
-Please call our office phone number (206.284.5244) and follow the prompts to leave a voicemail on our emergency line.
-This will trigger a text message to the on-call staff member who will call you back.
+Someone from our staff is always available to respond to your message after normal business hours.
+Please call our office phone number – (206) 284-5244 – and follow the prompts to leave a voicemail on our emergency line.
+This will trigger a text message to the on-call staff member who will follow up as soon as possible.
 And don’t forget to leave your phone number in the voicemail!

 Q: Who supervises the caregivers?

 You’re in charge!
 Caregivers report to you.
-Families sometimes get help managing caregivers from a qualified Care Manager or from a Hospice organization.
+Families sometimes get help from a qualified Care Manager or from a Hospice organization.